wheretostayfirsttime.com

 It’s not messy, not wild, and not particularly romantic.

 You won’t “discover” Siam, it reveals itself all at once.
 Some travelers find it sterile.
-I find it refreshingly honest.

 Siam at a glance:

-• Best transport connectivity in Bangkok
+• Great transport connectivity in Bangkok

 • Central base for sightseeing and shopping